 Still you expand.
 Now you find out that the retailers’ supply chain which includes the retailers’ clerks and buyers, their distributors’ salespeople and delivery systems, and your own salespeople, logistics people, and warehousing staff (not to mention production) all have to be kept under constant vigilance.
 Your brand representatives have to pick up the slack, make up the difference, and guarantee your shelf presents.

 Maybe you listened to your VCs who were telling you to “Scale fast and fail fast.”
 But the problem with scaling too fast is that without vigilance, your branded products can quickly get the reputation of being “slow movers” and “nonstarters.”
 Chain buyers care little about the reasons your brand didn’t scan.
 They don’t care if their own people didn’t take it out of the back room and put it on the shelf.
 They don’t care if the pricing was wrong or the scan numbers were entered incorrectly into the system.
-They don’t care if your distributor missed the delivery or delivered the wrong type of product.
+And they don’t care if your distributor missed the delivery or delivered the wrong type of product.
 All they see is what’s on the screen in front of them.
 And on that screen is only what scanned out the door of their retail outlets.
 Anything that went wrong, that prevented your product from scanning, is your problem as the brand builder.

 In any retail chain, your brand has a certain amount of time to move a certain volume in a certain number of stores.
 If you don’t, you are discontinued!
 You are labeled a “slow mover” industrywide.
 That reputation precedes you and can really put the skids to your expansion plans.
 The market never forgets “the brand that failed.”
 Your competitors’ salespeople will be quick to warn your potential new buyers about the failure of your brand in the previous market.
 Overcoming a false start in the physical retail space is almost impossible.